Skip to content

 The structured data layer is the single source of truth.
 Both agent and human interfaces derive from it, preventing divergence between what the API and UI report.

 Higher upfront metadata cost.
-Self-describing APIs require a description, examples, and constraints for every field — more work than a minimal API with separate docs.
+Self-describing APIs need a description, examples, and constraints for every field — more work than a minimal API with separate docs.
 The payoff: agents consume the API without custom integration code.

 Example